-In this Azure tutorial, we will discuss How To Call A Stored Procedure From Azure Functions.
-Along with this, we will also discuss a few other topics like Create A Stored Procedure In The Azure SQL Database Using The Azure Portal, Create an Azure Timer Trigger Function using Visual Studio 2019 and we also discussed Deploy the Azure Timer Trigger Function to Azure From Visual Studio 2019 and Azure Functions SQL Query.
+In this Azure tutorial, we will discuss how to call a stored procedure from Azure Functions.
+Along with this, we will also discuss a few other topics like Create A Stored Procedure In The Azure SQL Database Using The Azure Portal, Creating an Azure Timer Trigger Function using Visual Studio 2019, and Deploy the Azure Timer Trigger Function to Azure From Visual Studio 2019 and Azure Functions SQL Query.

 How To Call A Stored Procedure From Azure Functions?
 Call a stored procedure from the Azure Function using the below steps